Maria Sakkari: 2018: First WTA Tour final and top 30 debut

-Sakkari lost all of her matches at grass-court season.
+Sakkari lost all of her matches of the grass-court season.
 She was defeated by Julia Görges at the Birmingham Classic, Svetlana Kuznetsova at the Eastbourne International, and by Sofia Kenin at Wimbledon.

-The US hardcourt series started well for Sakkari, reaching her first WTA final at the San Jose Classic, where she beat Christina McHale, Tímea Babos, third seed Venus Williams, and Danielle Collins before she lost to Mihaela Buzărnescu in the final.
+The U.S. hardcourt series started well for Sakkari, reaching her first Tour final at the San Jose Classic, where she beat Christina McHale, Tímea Babos, third seed Venus Williams, and Danielle Collins before she lost to Mihaela Buzărnescu in the final.
 On 6 August, she reached a new career-high ranking of No. 31.
 After that result, she was not successful in the rest of the US Series, reaching only first rounds at the Rogers Cup and Connecticut Open where she lost to Daria Kasatkina and Zarina Diyas, respectively, as well as only second rounds at the Cincinnati Open and US Open.
 At Cincinnati, she beat Naomi Osaka in the first round and avenged her loss in Indian Wells earlier that year.
 However, in the second round, Anett Kontaveit knocked her out of the tournament.
 When the US Open started, she debuted in the top 30.
 At the US Open, she was seeded for the first time at any Grand Slam championship (No. 32), and she had to play against two Americans in the first two rounds, winning against Asia Muhammad, but then lost to Sofia Kenin.

 At the Korea Open, Sakkari made another WTA semifinal, defeating Anna Karolína Schmiedlová, Margarita Gasparyan and Irina-Camelia Begu, respectively, in first three rounds, before she was defeated by Kiki Bertens in the semifinal.
 At both the Wuhan Open and China Open, Sakkari failed in the first rounds, losing to Wang Qiang and Donna Vekić, respectively.
 In her last two tournaments in 2018, Tianjin Open and Luxembourg Open, Sakkari failed in the first round.
 She finished the year inside the top 50, reaching No. 41.